 Does Tom Cruise Have a Hair Transplant?

-Some experts suggest that subtle hair restoration methods such as FUE micro-grafting, PRP therapy, or laser treatments could also help maintain hair density.
+Some experts suggest that subtle hair restoration methods such as FUE micro-grafting, PRP therapy, or laser treatments help maintain hair density.
 Because medical visits are private, claims about a Tom Cruise hair transplant cannot be confirmed.

 Tom Cruise Hairline Before and After